colehearld/BookApp/README.md

 # BookApp
-• App built in Android Studio using Java that provides users with a host of functionalities to find their next book.
+App built in Android Studio using Java that provides users with a host of functionalities to find their next book.
 With the implementation of the Google Books API, users can use a search tool to find specific books, eBooks, trending books, etc. Users can also receive an overview of any book and purchase them on the google play-store

+To run the app, simply clone the repository to Android Studio and make sure you have an emulator running.